Skip to Content

 Baan Phraya serves modern Thai food in a traditional Thai house setting.
 This is the most locally grounded outlet in the portfolio and the most appropriate for guests who want Thai food without leaving the property.

-The Verandah operates as the riverside breakfast venue, with a format noted as among Bangkok's finest morning dining settings.
+The Verandah operates as the riverside breakfast venue, noted as among Bangkok's finest morning dining settings.
 It functions as the default daily orientation point for most guests, and justifiably so.

 The Bamboo Bar is Bangkok's longest-running jazz bar.
 It operates as an evening destination in its own right, with live programming and a cocktail list refined over decades.
 For guests who want to remain on the property after dinner, this is the straightforward choice.